 Applicants must hold a bachelor’s degree from a regionally accredited institution in the United States (the college or university must be regionally accredited at the time of enrollment and when the degree was conferred) or the foreign equivalent.
 Official degree posted transcript from the institution where you earned your undergraduate degree is required.
 Official transcripts for any post-baccalaureate credits earned should also be provided.
 Failure to submit official copies of all transcripts may result in the withholding of your application for consideration.
 Transcripts stamped “Issued to Student” will not be considered official

 Graduates of a non-U.S. university system are required to provide officially evaluated and translated copies of their college transcripts.
 Official evaluations and translations are done by outside agencies.
 Information regarding three such agencies can be found by going to International Applicants.

 How to Submit Transcripts

 Lewis & Clark will accept paper or e-transcripts ordered directly from the post-secondary institution you attended.
 Transcripts cannot be uploaded via the online application.
-Transcripts must be mailed, emailed or faxed directly from the institution to the Graduate Admissions office.
+Transcripts must be mailed or emailed directly from the institution to the Graduate Admissions office.
 The mailing and email information can be found on the right side of this web page.